 Must I Submit Form 1099-MISC for a Small Amount of Payment?

 You must provide Form 1099-MISC to individuals and businesses who you paid $600 or more during the past year, $10 or more of royalties paid, and direct sales of $5,000 or more of consumer goods for resale.

-Form 1099-MISC must be provided to any "non-employee" to whom you paid $600 or more during the calendar year.
-The question of who must receive a 1099-MISC form is complicated.
-The following individuals and businesses must receive this form:
+Form 1099-MISC must be provided to individuals and businesses to whom you paid $600 or more during the calendar year, but this doesn't payments to contract workers, freelancers, and gig workers.
+The question of who must receive a 1099-MISC is complicated.
+Here are some examples of payments you must report on Form 1099-MISC:

 - Payments for rental property expenses

 - Payments to a physician, physicians' corporation, or other suppliers of health and medical services issued mainly by medical assistance programs or health and accident insurance plans

 - Payments for services performed for a trade or business by people not treated as its employees.
 Examples: fees to subcontractors or directors and golden parachute payments